-Smoking policy: As part of our commitment to good health, Geisinger Medical Center is smoke-free and prohibits smoking in rooms, in the lobby and on any other premises of the hospital.
+Smoking policy: As part of our commitment to good health, Geisinger Wyoming Valley Medical Center is smokefree and prohibits smoking in rooms, in the lobby and on any other premises of the hospital.
 For information on how to quit using tobacco products, call the PA Free Quitline toll free at 800-784-8669.

-New prescriptions: Newly ordered prescriptions can be delivered to your room before you leave the hospital by Geisinger's Outpatient Pharmacy.
-You may also pick up your prescriptions at the Pharmacy, conveniently located near the Bush Entrance of the hospital.
-Pharmacy hours are Monday through Friday from 7:30 a.m. to 6 p.m.
-It is closed on Saturday and Sunday, but a 24/7 pharmacy kiosk is located by the D elevator.
+New prescriptions: Newly ordered prescriptions can be delivered to your room before you leave the hospital by Geisinger's CareSite Pharmacy.
+You may also pick up your prescriptions at the CareSite Pharmacy, conveniently located near the main lobby of the hospital.
+Pharmacy hours are Monday through Friday from 9 a.m. to 6 p.m. and Saturday from 9 a.m. to 1 p.m.

 The pharmacy accepts most insurance plans and offers competitive pricing on prescription and over-the-counter medications.
-Contact Geisinger Pharmacy at 877-227-3892.
+Contact the CareSite Pharmacy at 570-808-7969.
 If you prefer another pharmacy, prescriptions can be emailed or phoned in for pickup on your way home.